bjmyers/prtp/docs/_build/html/_sources/wolteroptics.rst.txt

 This function rotates the Wolter Optic about one of the unit axes.
 Since the only vector is the n-vector, this is what it rotated.
 It takes arguments:

 * theta - The amount that you want to rotate about the specified axis.
     * This parameter must be in units of angle.
-See the section on Astropy units
+See the section on :ref:`Astropy Units <units-top>`
 * axis - An integer that should take the values 1,2, or 3.
    * If axis = 1: The mirror will be rotated about the x-axis
    * If axis = 2: The mirror will be rotated about the y-axis